MoCrop: Training Free Motion Guided Cropping for Efficient Video Action Recognition

 \section{Abstract}

-We introduce MoCrop, a motion-aware adaptive cropping module for efficient video action recognition in the compressed domain.
-MoCrop uses motion vectors that are available in H.264 video to locate motion-dense regions and produces a single clip-level crop that is applied to all I-frames at inference.
-The module is training free, adds no parameters, and can be plugged into diverse backbones.
-A lightweight pipeline that includes denoising \& merge (DM), Monte Carlo sampling (MCS), and adaptive cropping (AC) via a motion-density submatrix search yields robust crops with negligible overhead.
-On UCF101, MoCrop improves accuracy or reduces compute.
-With ResNet-50, it delivers +3.5\% Top-1 accuracy at equal FLOPs (attention setting), or +2.4\% Top-1 accuracy with 26.5\% fewer FLOPs (efficiency setting).
-Applied to CoViAR, it reaches 89.2\% Top-1 accuracy at the original cost and 88.5\% Top-1 accuracy while reducing compute from 11.6 to 8.5 GFLOPs.
-Consistent gains on MobileNet-V3, EfficientNet-B1, and Swin-B indicate strong generality and make MoCrop practical for real-time deployment in the compressed domain.
+Standard video action recognition models often process typically resized full frames, suffering from spatial redundancy and high computational costs.
+To address this, we introduce MoCrop, a motion-aware adaptive cropping module designed for efficient video action recognition in the compressed domain.
+Leveraging Motion Vectors (MVs) naturally available in H.264 video, MoCrop localizes motion-dense regions to produce adaptive crops at inference without requiring any training or parameter updates.
+Our lightweight pipeline synergizes three key components: Merge \& Denoise (MD) for outlier filtering, Monte Carlo Sampling (MCS) for efficient importance sampling, and Motion Grid Search (MGS) for optimal region localization.
+This design allows MoCrop to serve as a versatile ``plug-and-play'' module for diverse backbones.
+Extensive experiments on UCF101 demonstrate that MoCrop serves as both an accelerator and an enhancer.
+With ResNet-50, it achieves a +3.5\% boost in Top-1 accuracy at equivalent FLOPs (Attention Setting), or a +2.4\% accuracy gain with 26.5\% fewer FLOPs (Efficiency Setting).
+When applied to CoViAR, it improves accuracy to 89.2\% or reduces computation by roughly 27\% (from 11.6 to 8.5 GFLOPs).
+Consistent gains across MobileNet-V3, EfficientNet-B1, and Swin-B confirm its strong generality and suitability for real-time deployment.
 Our code and models are available at \url{https://github.com/microa/MoCrop}.